-Figure 2.4.9: Illegal foreign immigrants arrested, processed, and arraigned before court, 2022-2024

-There was a notable decline in the number of illegal foreign immigrants arrested from 1605 in 2022 to 807 in 2024.
+Figure 2.4.9: Illegal Foreign Immigrants Arrested, Processed, and Arraigned Before Court, 2022-2024 arrested from 1,605 in 2022 to 807 in 2024.
 This follows a fluctuating trend from previous years, with 61 prosecutions out of the 744 arrests in 2023.
 While this may reflect improved deterrence and early detection, the persistent gap between arrests and prosecutions remains a concern.
 In 2024, only 24 individuals were prosecuted, representing just 3 percent of those arrested, a sharp drop from 61 prosecutions in 2023.
 The low prosecution rate underscores the need for enhanced legal follow-through and expanded judicial capacity to strengthen deterrence and ensure compliance.
 It also suggests that majority of cases are either administratively resolved, repatriated, or not pursued through formal legal channels.